Enneagram Type 7 Relationships

 Romantic Commitment for Enneagram 7

 Sevens want options, which is why some don’t want to commit to a relationship.
 I just read in a Facebook group for Sevens a post from a broken-hearted Three who’d been in a relationship with a Seven for several years, and only recently had he told her that he wasn’t willing to commit to her.
 Commitment can feel a bit like being trapped for this type.
+But while this Enneagram 3 and 7 relationship didn’t work, I know of others that do.

 I remember that when I was dating Tom, I felt that I’d like to spend the rest of my life with him, but I knew that meant I’d be limiting my options to one guy forever.
 And that felt strange.
 I kept seeing other guys and thinking, “What if he’s the one instead?”
 I had been asking God if Tom was the one for me, and fortunately, one day I heard God say to my heart, as clear as day, “Marry this man.”